Wallace Ford: Early life

-He was born Samuel Grundy Jones in Bolton, Lancashire, England, into a working-class family of limited means.
-At the age of three, he was placed by his uncle and aunt, in whose care he had been, into a Barnardo's orphanage home, since they were unable to maintain his upkeep along with their own several children.
-When he was seven, he and other children from similar backgrounds were shipped to Canada to be found new homes with farming foster families as a part of the British Empire's ongoing programme to populate the territory.
+Ford was born Samuel Grundy Jones in Bolton, Lancashire, England, into a working-class family of limited means who left him in the care of an aunt and uncle.
+At the age of three, his uncle and aunt left him with Barnardo's orphanage because they were unable to maintain him and their own children.
+When he was seven, he and other children from similar backgrounds were shipped to Canada to new foster families as a part of the British Empire's ongoing programme to populate the territory.

-Samuel was adopted by a family in Manitoba.
+Jones was adopted by a family in Manitoba.
 He was ill-treated and became a serial runaway, being resettled several times with different families by the Canadian authorities.
 According to his own account, at the age of 11 he ran away for the last time and joined a vaudeville traveling troupe touring Canada called the Winnipeg Kiddies, from which he acquired his initial training as a performer.

-In 1914, 16-year-old Samuel and another youth named Wallace Ford decided to head south to the United States to seek their fortunes, riding a freight train illicitly.
+In 1914, 16-year-old Jones and another youth named Wallace Ford decided to head south to the United States to seek their fortunes, riding a freight train illicitly.
 During the trip, Ford was killed beneath the wheels of a train.
-Later, Samuel adopted as his stage name the name of his dead traveling companion.
+Later, Jones adopted as his stage name the name of his dead traveling companion.